dogoncouch/logdissect/README.md

 4. --last options: The last option should be a number followed by either 's' for seconds, 'm' for minutes, 'h' for hours, or 'd' for days (e.g. --last=20m).

 ## Support
-Bugs, questions, and other issues can be directed to the project's [issues page](https://github.com/dogoncouch/logdissect/issues) on GitHub.
+Bugs, questions, and other issues can be directed to the project's [issues page](https://github.com/dogoncouch/logdissect/issues) on GitHub, or emailed to [dpersonsdev@gmail.com](mailto:dpersonsdev@gmail.com).

 ## Contributing
 Contributions are welcome in the form of code, bug fixes, or testing feedback.
 For more on how to contribute to logdissect, see [README-DEV.md](README-DEV.md)